opensearch-project/observability/README.md

-# Open Distro for Elasticsearch Trace Analytics
+# OpenSearch Dashboards Trace Analytics

-The Open Distro for Elasticsearch Trace Analytics plugin provides instant on dashboards in OpenSearch Dashboards for users to quickly analyze their logs.
+The OpenSearch Dashboards Trace Analytics plugin provides instant on dashboards in OpenSearch Dashboards for users to quickly analyze their logs.
 The plugin uses aggregated results from two indices, `otel-v1-apm-span-*` and `otel-v1-apm-service-map*` created by the otel-trace-raw-processor and service-map-processor, and renders three main views:

 1. Dashboard: an overview of the trace groups and two charts: error rate and throughput.